Video Game Addiction

 Here are some tips to help prevent your child from becoming addicted to video games:

 If you’re concerned about your child or teenager’s gaming habits, don’t hesitate to talk to them.
-You may even want to seek professional help from a mental health professional if you feel deeper issues are at play.
+If you feel deeper issues are at play, you may even want to seek professional help from a mental health professional.

 Get Help for a Video Game Addiction